-- Being a Standard Fantasy Setting, there are Lizardfolk in the Fantasy subset of Irregular Webcomic!.
+Being a Standard Fantasy Setting, there are Lizardfolk in the Fantasy subset of Irregular Webcomic!.
 We don't see much of the civilization though, the most we know is that Draak is serving as a mercenary to support his home.
 He's also pretty smart and articulate, just not in common.

 - The Tsung Dao from Harkovast are a peaceful race of lizard-folk, making them a subversion of this trope, but there is one exception...

 - The Galapados from Terinu, justified in that they were genetically engineered from Galapagos Lava Lizards to serve as cannon fodder for the Big Bad.

 - The Order of the Stick is a Dungeons & Dragons parody, so no surprise that this race eventually shows up.
-They seem to be common minions in the Empire of Blood, and so far include bounty hunters and a cleric.
+They seem to be common minions in the Empire of Blood.
 Roy also brings up the "lizardmen - lizardfolk" changeover, with Belkar quipping that "the lizard-feminists must be so proud of you."

 - The prequel book Start of Darkness also featured a tribe of swamp-dwelling lizardfolk.

 - The Mansion of E has (cave-dwelling) Troglodytes and (forest-dwelling) Saurs.

 - The Mipedians in Chaotic are actually fairly decent and honorable Lizard Folk, compared to the other tribes in the setting.
 They're desert dwelling, have wise members, and generally aren't a given episode's aggressor's, having even been the subject of at least one episode proving false Beauty Equals Goodness and Reptiles Are Abhorrent.
 Peyton is actually on very good terms with the entire tribe (and possibly some of the insectoid Danian's as well), more so than Tom, Kaz, and Sara with the Overworlders, Underworlders, and Danians respectively.

 - He-Man and the Masters of the Universe (1983) occasionally featured Lizard Man, a friendly and helpful character, though not much of a fighter.
 Good for getting into a second-story window, though.